| I purchased my Revenge from Mars from Chip Ware in Grand

 people on rec.games.pinball had done nothing but slam the

+machine and I was very surprised at how much fun it was.
 I took the machine home and played it to try and find any

 problems.
 I ended up replacing all of the micro switches because